Wednesday, 22 December 2010

 Bodenmiller B, Malmstrom J, Gerrits B, Campbell D, Lam H, Schmidt A, Rinner O, Mueller LN, Shannon PT, Pedrioli PG, Panse C, Lee HK, Schlapbach R, Aebersold R.

-If you just used the figure as shown above in figure 1, then that would be plagiarism.
-However, if you used the above figure and stated - 'Taken from the paper of Bodenmiller et al. 2007' - at the end of the figure legend, and then gave the full reference in the bibliography, then that would not be considered plagiarism.
+If you just used the figure shown above in Figure 1, that would be plagiarism.
+However, if you used the above figure and stated - 'Taken from the paper of Bodenmiller et al. 2007' - at the end of the figure legend and then gave the complete reference in the bibliography, that would not be considered plagiarism.
 (One possible problem here may be the figure legend.
-Some members of staff may expect the legend to be re-written in your own words, even though you have stated the figure source, and some members of staff may not.
-So, to be safe it is a good idea to re-write the legend.)
+Some staff members may expect the legend to be rewritten in your own words, even though you have stated the figure source, and some staff members may not.
+So, to be safe, it is a good idea to re-write the legend.)

 Original figure no legend

-Now, if you changed the figure in some way, that is, you added something to it (see below where a red circle has been added), but were still using the base figure, then you would still have to state the source of the original figure.
+Now, if you changed the figure in some way, you added something to it (see below where a red circle has been added) but were still using the base figure, you would still have to state the source of the original figure.
 For example:

 Adapted figure1

-Now, to get the most marks you should draw the figure yourself, add something relevant to it (don't forget to state where you got the information in the legend, that is, give the reference), but again you should still state from where you got the original figure...
+Now, to get the most marks, you should draw the figure yourself and add something relevant to it (don't forget to state where you got the information in the legend, that is, give the reference), but again, you should still state from where you got the original figure.

 Own figure